Shalom

 Characteristics

-Groups or projects should demonstrate one or more of the following charactertistics:
+Proposals should demonstrate one or more of the following characteristics:

 Guidelines

-First, read the Haney-Leighton Fund Mission Statement and ask: "Does our project fit within the description of social action?"
+First, read the Haney-Leighton Fund Mission Statement and ask, "Does our proposal fit within the description of social action?"

 The Fund, in keeping with Elly and Debbie's shared vision, supports faith-based and other forms of social action to increase social, economic, cultural, and ecological justice.